sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profile.rst

-Data Profile
+Dataset Profile
 =============

-Data profiling is the process of examining and analyzing a dataset in order to understand its structure, content, and quality.
+Dataset profiling is the process of examining and analyzing a dataset in order to understand its structure, content, and quality.
 The goal of data profiling is to gain a deeper understanding of the data, identify any issues or inconsistencies, and prepare the data for further analysis or use.

 Data profiling typically involves several steps, including: